kileo2/challenge/README.md

 ##Requirements
 used a ajax get request using .getJSON to pull data from the public api(successful).
 Included a search input field(successful).
 Tried to append the response from API to the search result page (unsuccessful).
-Used appendChild to append the subsequent list elements from the loop to the html.
+Used appendChild to append the subsequent list elements showing the data from the api to the html.